The Orange Swing

 The grand old tree is long gone, but not the orange swing.
 Stored in the barn not far from where it once hung, it is faded and chipped, its edges worn, its chain rusted.
 But it is not abandoned: instead, it patiently awaits another tree upon which to hang, other children to enchant with its promises of reaching summer clouds.
 And when grown, these children will join those of us who already hold closely those memories of that orange swing and the simple bliss we felt upon it.

-This post ©2010 ORANGESWING.COM AND SUSAN RILEY.
+This post ©2010 ORANGESWING.COM AND SUSIE RILEY.

 ALL RIGHTS RESERVED.